baleeds/trusted/README.md

 `string<T = string>: (options: TrustedTypeAccessorOptions<T>) => TrustedAccessor<T>`

 Provision a string accessor.
-Providing a type enable using the string accessor for unions or enums.
+Providing a type enables using the string accessor for unions or enums.

 `boolean: (options: TrustedTypeAccessorOptions<boolean>) => TrustedAccessor<boolean>`